giomovini/Ecoleta-nlw/README.md

 # Ecoleta-NLW #1
-My first project in HTML, CSS, JavaScript
+My first project in HTML, CSS, JavaScript.

 Ecoleta website, where you can create a local for discart in anywhere